 The loquat is an indicator that spring has arrived and, although the loquat tree is not native to Turkey, it has ultimately become very Mediterranean, a true local and you will see them growing everywhere.

 Loquats are luscious and delicious.
-They are juicy, tangy and sweet, with the perfect combination of acidity and sweetness, making them suitable to match with both sweet and savory tastes.
+They are juicy, tangy and sweet, with the perfect combination of acidity and sweetness, making them suitable for both sweet and savory tastes.

 Enjoy the loquat on its own, with sweeter cherries or tart greengages.
 Or you could eat it straight from the tree.
 But don’t wait too long as it will be at its prime for a only a few weeks.